aiman-al-masoud/deixiscript/src/deixiscript/README.md

 Concerning modifiers in sentences with side effects.

-"there is a red button" --> "there is a button. the button is red."
+"there is a red button" --> "there is a button AND the button is red."

 In sentences without side effects, modifiers are part of implicit references, which should have been eliminated and replaced by explicit references.